muxinc/mux-node-sdk/README.md

 Find a bug or want to add a useful feature?
 That'd be amazing!
 If you'd like to submit a [pull request](https://help.github.com/articles/about-pull-requests/) to the project with changes, please do something along these lines:

 1. Fork the project wherever you'd like
 2. Create a meaningful branch name that relates to your contribution.
-Consider including an issue number if available! `git co -b add-node-lts-support`
+Consider including an issue number if available. `git co -b add-node-lts-support`
 3. Make any changes you'd like in your forked branch.
 4. Add any relevant tests for your changes
 5. Open the pull request! :tada: